-The college does not garnish a student's wages for the purpose of paying off a bill.
-However, if students wish to use their work study income for this purpose, arrangements can be made through the student account office.
+The college does not garnish a student's wages for the purpose of paying the student account.
+However, if students wish to use their work study income for this purpose, arrangements can be made through the student accounts office.

 How Often Do I Get Paid?

 Students receive payroll checks every two weeks provided all their paperwork is in order and their supervisor has turned in their time card by the appropriate date and time.
 (2016 Payroll Schedule) To save time and paper, you can request to have your check direct deposited into your bank account.